• Skip to primary navigation

 add the vegetables and roast for another 20 minutes

-Gently Simmer The Stock
+Gently Simmer the Stock

 Fill the pot with cold water, to 1 to 2 inches over the top of the bones and vegetables.
-Gently simmer on very low heat.

-Don't stir it while cooking.
 Boiling or stirring will mix the fat and the scum in with the stock which will make it cloudy.

 add the bones and vegetables in a pot and fill with cold water

-While your stock is gently simmering, all the scums will run to the surface.
-Skim them with a ladle now and then for a clear stock.
+While your stock is gently simmering, all the scum will run to the surface.

 homemade beef stock